ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 ## Introduction

 CKEditor 5 can provide any WYSIWYG editor type.
-From online editors similar to Google Docs and Medium, to Slack or Twitter like applications, CKEditor 5 editing framework provides solutions for every user, bot customized and out of the box.
+From online editors similar to Google Docs and Medium, to Slack or Twitter like applications, the CKEditor 5 editing framework provides solutions for every user, both customized and out-of-the-box.
 This modern JavaScript rich text editor with MVC architecture, custom data model and virtual DOM was written from scratch in ES6 with excellent webpack support.

 In this guide, you will learn how to run your own CKEditor 5 instance.
 Below you can find two unique paths describing the installation process.
 Choose one (or both!) and start your CKEditor 5 journey!

 Available paths:
-* [Online builder path](#creating-custom-builds-with-online-builder) - the most beginners-friendly and quickest path.
+* [online builder path](#creating-custom-builds-with-online-builder) &ndash; The most beginners-friendly and quickest path.
-* [Building from the source path](#building-the-editor-from-the-source) - an advanced path including using `npm` and Webpack.
+* [Building from the source path](#building-the-editor-from-source) &ndash; An advanced path including using `npm` and webpack.

-## Creating custom builds with Online builder
+## Creating custom builds with online builder

 Although the CKEditor 5 WYSIWYG editor comes with handy {@link installation/advanced/predefined-builds predefined builds}, sometimes these predefined bundled versions are not enough and a need for more customized  builds arises.
 Some of the reasons for creating custom builds are: